Cog-Creators/Red-DiscordBot/docs/update_red.rst

 Windows
 -------

-If you have Red 3.2.0 or newer, all you have to do to upgrade Red is running 2 commands.
+If you have Red 3.2.0 or newer, upgrading can be achieved by following these 4 easy steps:

+1. Shut off your bot.

-1. Activate your venv with the following command:
+2. Activate your venv with the following command:

     .. code:: none

         "%userprofile%\redenv\Scripts\activate.bat"

-2. Update Red with this command:
+3. Update Red with this command:

     .. code:: none